solana-labs/solana/docs/src/proposals/ape.md

 == Asynchronous Program Execution ==

 Execution of state for fork choice can run asynchronously w.r.t program execution and computing the BankHash.
+Prior to this change, selecting a fork and voting on it required full evaluation of all the transactions in the bank.
+With this change only the VoteProgram is evaluated.

 === Isolation domains ===

+To split the VoteProgram apart from the rest of the bank, the runtime tracks which accounts belong to which isolation domain.
+A transaction cannot read accounts from multiple domains in the same transaction, any transaction that does so aborts.

+VoteProgram accounts are isolated in their own domain.
+IsolationProgram Accounts have a special instruction that allows them to move between domains.
+The move is finalized at the end of the next epoch.

+IsolationProgramAccount has the following field:
+* domain - The isolation domain.

-Accounts include an additional field, the isolation domain.
+The isolation domain.
 Currently only two domains exist.

 * 1 - the default domain where all things live
 * 2 - the Vote Program
-* 3 - moving 2 to 1
-* 4 - moving 1 to 2

 ==== IsolationProgram ====